 Candlelight invites Liverpudlians to experience the magic of these stunning candlelit concerts inside some of the city’s most incredible settings.
 Many of the UK’s most beautiful venues call Liverpool home, so it’s only right that these enchanting concerts take place in some of the city’s finest locations.
 Packed with history and charm, the historic St George’s Hall and the ‘Great Conservatory’ known as Sefton Park Palm House will be hosting this series of extraordinary Candlelight concerts.

-From Vivaldi and Mozart to Queen and Fleetwood Mac, these concerts pay tribute to music’s most iconic contemporary and classical stars.
+From Vivaldi and Mozart to Queen and The Beatles, these concerts pay tribute to music’s most iconic contemporary and classical stars.
 By combining the beauty of these venues with spellbinding music performances and the enchanting flicker of candlelight, these intimate musical experiences make for an unforgettable evening you’ll want to relive again.

 Table Of Contents

 When it comes to venues in the city, St George’s Hall is one of Liverpool’s pride and joys.
-Since its opening in 1854, the Grade I listed building has hosted countless weddings, immersive experiences, exhbitions and other special events.
-In fact, Liverpool’s very own Beatles drummer Ringo Starr performed a live rooftop gig here back in 2008.
-The venue’s spectacular interior which includes beautiful mosaic tiles, red granite columns and grand Victorian decor make this place one of the city’s most stunning locations to visit.
+Since its opening in 1854, the Grade I listed building has hosted countless weddings, immersive experiences, exhibitions and other special events.
+Liverpool’s very own Beatles drummer Ringo Starr performed a live rooftop gig here back in 2008.
+The venue’s spectacular interior which includes beautiful mosaic tiles, red granite columns, and grand Victorian decor make this place one of the city’s most stunning locations to visit.

 First opened in 1896, Sefton Park Palm House was constructed to house a spectacular selection of exotic plants from all over the world.
 Nowadays, although the glass building is still used as a home from home for these colourful flowers and greenery, it also hosts numerous events including community fundraisers and intimate music performances.
 As the flicker of candlelight dances along the glass panes of the venue’s enormous transparent dome, concertgoers can get up close and personal with the beautiful plants that surround them while listening to stunning renditions of their favourite songs.